-The Masako Maneuver Exercise
+The Masako Maneuver Dysphagia Exercises

 The Masako Maneuver is a targeted rehabilitative exercise designed to close that gap by forcing the throat muscles to work harder.
 By anchoring the tongue forward, you are essentially "weightlifting" with your pharyngeal constrictors.